-The Sociology and Criminal Justice Department offers our students unique service learning opportunities with compelling experiences, among them:
+The Department of Sociology and Criminology offers our students unique service learning opportunities with compelling experiences, among them:

 - providing literacy training at a state prison